-The Patrol Division is the largest division within the police department and is headed by Captain Edward Spyros.
+The Patrol Division is the largest division within the police department and is headed by the Patrol Captain.
 Approximately 95 officers are supervised by the Captain, including lieutenants, sergeants and patrol officers.
 This division is fully staffed around the clock.

 The Patrol Division is directly responsible for the day-to-day services provided to citizens within the 27 square miles of Bristol.
 The officers enforce all local ordinances and state laws involving motor vehicle violations and criminal offenses.
 The Patrol Division is the most visible to the public as they respond to a wide variety of complaints.
 On average, the police department responds to over 60,000 calls for service each year.

 One of the most frequent calls for service is a medical emergency.
 All officers are trained as Medical Response Technicians (MRT) and carry oxygen and Automatic External Defibrillators (AED) in their cruisers.
-Many officers are assigned to “directed patrols” in various areas of the city.
-These can include anything from traffic enforcement to monitoring the activities of drug offenders.
-In addition to directed patrols, all of these officers can be assigned to a cruiser, foot patrol, bike or the quad (for rough terrain areas) to monitor their area of the city.
+Officers can be assigned to a cruiser, foot patrol, or bike.
 Special police units are also assigned to assist the Patrol Division.
 These include the Crime Suppression Unit (CSU), Code Enforcement, Canine (K9), Emergency Response Team (ERT), Motorcycle Unit, and the Serious Traffic Accident Reconstruction Team (START).

 To aid officers in the field, all cruisers are equipped with Mobile Data Terminals (MDT).
 This allows officers to conduct computer checks, communicate with dispatchers and complete their reports in the cruiser.